miraisolutions/eRum2020Workshop/README.md

 We will lead the workshop mostly hands-on, but we have a supporting presentation available at http://mirai-solutions.ch/eRum2020Workshop/workshop-slides.html

-The working example will use as a starting point is available at the following repo
+The working example we will use as a starting point is available at the following repo

 - https://github.com/miraisolutions/ShinyCICD-min

 You don't need to do anything with it ahead of the workshop.

+#### Workshop recordings

+Full workshop recordings will be available on the [e-Rum2020 YouTube channel](https://www.youtube.com/channel/UCDOoQShiQHE7_C-wuLqFJ7w) (**TODO**: Use the actual url after publication).